Thermi/steam-arch/README.md

 $ docker-compose run --rm steam --reset
 ```

+## Grsecurity notes

+### grsec: TPE

+Trusted Path Execution (TPE)

+This Steam docker image is working with the grsecurity patched kernel,
+however it requires the following grsecurity flag enabled:

+- CONFIG_GRKERNSEC_TPE_INVERT
+- CONFIG_GRKERNSEC_TPE_TRUSTED_GID

+so that `/proc/sys/kernel/grsecurity/tpe_gid` is accessible for read by root.

+### grsec: PaX

+Currently it supports Half-Life (CS, ...), CS:GO as described in `launch` file
+that you can edit yourself and rebuild this docker image.

 # Links

 Below is just bunch of links, someone might find them useful